DigitalRuby/MailDemon/README.md

 - You can also store your templates in the Views/Shared directory.
 Follow the same naming convention for a template name

 ## Database
-Mail Demon uses sqlite by default with entity framework.
-In the future, adding MySQL, SQL Server and Azure are desired.
-The default database name is 'MailDemon.sqlite'.
-Mail Demon used to use LiteDB, but I ran into data corruption and other strange exceptions, so if 'MailDemon.db' file exists when the application starts, it will be migrated into 'MailDemon.sqlite'.
+Mail Demon uses sqlite by default.
+In the appsettings.json file, you can set the DatabaseProvider element to `sqlserver` and set `ConnectionStrings:sqlserver` to your sql server connection string if desired.

 Enjoy!